-Casula Powerhouse runs four days of workshops and performances for kids 0-12 years old – and the festival is free!
+Casula Powerhouse erupts these school holidays with four days of free workshops and performances for kids 0 to 12 years old

 Sydney’s only contemporary arts festival for children and families is in its seventh year, and promises a pumping program of creativity for young people and their adult friends.
 Way Out West, or WOW Festival, is set to bring Academy Award-winning Japanese animation, circus performers, cabaret, crafts and so much more to Western Sydney this July.
 There’s no way to do everything – we would if we could! – so here’s a handy hit list of events to try this festival season.

 Star of stage, screen and arguably some of the best episodes of Playschool, Jay Laga’aia will perform in the world premiere of his new show Under the Bed, as well as a brand new character called Sammy – a five-year-old with an overactive imagination.

 Circus performers Trash Test Dummies will wow audiences with jaw dropping acrobatics, juggling and stunt work, and cabaret performer Christa Hughes will premier her new show for a younger audience, taking kids on a journey of the human body with The World According to Farts and Other Extraordinary Sounds of the Human Body.